flatrocks/ansible-sidekiq/README.md

 ## What is ansible-sidekiq?

-It is an [ansible](http://www.ansible.com/home) role to manage a sidekiq worker.
+It is an [ansible](http://www.ansible.com/home) role to manage a sidekiq worker for a rails application.

 ### What problem does it solve and why is it useful?